 You can choose how much liability insurance to purchase, but keep in mind that the amount should be enough to cover any court awards, as well as your legal defense expenses.
 You can also purchase back-up umbrella insurance if the liability limits available on a renter’s policy are not enough to protect your income and assets against litigation.

-If you rent your home in the Clear Lake area, we here at Lillie-Couch Insurance want to help you find the coverage you need to protect yourself from the unexpected.
+If you rent your home, we here at Lillie-Couch Insurance want to help you find the coverage you need to protect yourself from the unexpected.
 Don’t let one disaster force you to start all over again.
 Renters insurance is surprisingly affordable – especially when you shop and compare rates with an experienced and trusted independent agent.
 Call us today to request you free, no-obligation renters insurance quote.
 We look forward to serving you soon.